real estate dispute arbitration in Oakland, California 94617

 The deal was initially smooth, with both parties agreeing to most terms.
 However, trouble arose when Victor’s inspection report revealed extensive termite damage—damage Marlene claimed was disclosed upfront.
 Victor then invoked the inspection contingency clause, attempting to renegotiate the price down to $700,000 to cover anticipated repairs.
 Marlene refused, insisting she had been transparent and pointing to a professional inspection she had commissioned before listing, which reported no termite issues.

 Negotiations soured, and Marlene demanded the full $820,000 as per their original contract.
-Victor threatened to walk away, claiming the property was “materially misrepresented.”
+Victor threatened to walk away, claiming the property was materially misrepresented.”
 The contract stipulated binding arbitration to settle disputes, so both parties agreed to submit their claims to the Oakland Real Estate Arbitration Center in July 2023.

 The arbitration panel consisted of former judge Linda Maxwell and two industry experts.
 Over three days of hearings, both sides presented evidence.
-Marlene’s attorney introduced the pre-listing inspection report and testimony from pest expert James Alvarez, who argued the termite damage was minor and likely post-inspection.
+Marlene’s attorney introduced the pre-listing inspection report and testimony from pest expert the claimant, who argued the termite damage was minor and likely post-inspection.
 Victor’s legal team countered with a report from their own certified inspector, revealing hidden structural damage linked to the infestation—damage costing an estimated $80,000 in repairs.

 Adding complexity, Victor alleged Marlene had intentionally withheld information to push through the sale at a higher price, suggesting breach of contract and fraud.
 Marlene adamantly denied all accusations, stating she had acted in good faith throughout.